Virginville, Pennsylvania

 Virginville is a census-designated place in Richmond Township, Berks County, Pennsylvania, United States.
 It is located at the junction of PA 143 and Crystal Ridge Road, and is approximately seven miles to the south of the borough of Lenhartsville.

 The community was designated as the Virginville Historic District by the National Register of Historic Places in 2000.

 As of the 2020 census, the population was 304 residents.

 History

 The origin of the name Virginville is obscure.
 Some say it is the English translation of a Native American word, while others believe the community was named for virgin forests in the area.
 "Virgin" may be an alternate translation of the Indian-named Maiden Creek, which runs through the town and also meets up with Sacony Creek.

-The hamlet was designated the Virginville Historic District by the National Register of Historic Places in 2000.

 The district encompasses 290 contributing buildings built between 1874 and 2001 with residential, commercial, and institutional buildings which were constructed in a variety of popular architectural styles, including Gothic Revival and Italianate.
 A primarily residential district, notable non-residential buildings include The Creamery (c.
 1875), St. Paul's Chapel (1903), Virginville Hotel (1885), post office (c.
 1930), and Balthasar's Garage (1921).